Trump properties in talks to host lucrative Saudi golf events

 A spokeswoman for LIV Golf Investments declined to comment.
 Eric Trump, the former president’s son, and a Trump Organization spokeswoman did not respond to requests for comment.
 The Saudi embassy in Washington also did not respond to comment requests.

-Taylor Budowich, a spokesman for Trump’s political committee, offered a statement only touting the former president’s golf courses when asked about the talks.
+Taylor Budowich, a spokesman for Trump’s political action committee, offered a statement only touting the former president’s golf courses when asked about the talks.

 “It certainly sounds possible given the fact that President Trump owns some of the most beautiful and renowned golf courses in the world — from the cliffs of Rancho Palos Verdes, to the majestic rolling hills of Bedminster and, of course, the iconic Doral property,” he said.